m-prth/KPMG-Virtual-Internship/README.md

 # KPMG Virtual Internship
 >By Parth Mistry

-* It was a virtual Internship Experience provided by KPMG Australia om Insidesherpa.
+* It was a virtual Internship Experience provided by KPMG Australia on Insidesherpa.

 * This internship gave me an oppurtunity to get an insight into the day to day development workflow of KPMG.